Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Currently, there is no cure for bronchiectasis and damage to the airways cannot be reversed.
-However, treatment can help to prevent further damage, reduce infections and reduce symptoms.
+However, treatment can help to prevent further damage, reduce infections and improve symptoms.

-If the cause of your bronchiectasis can be found, treatment can help to control your symptoms and reduce further damage to your lungs.
+If the cause of your bronchiectasis is found, targeted treatment can help to control your symptoms and reduce further damage to your lungs.

 Airway clearance techniques and exercises

 It is very important to clear as much mucus as you can from your airways.
-Your doctor should refer you to a respiratory (chest) physiotherapist who will show you how to use airway clearance techniques to help you clear mucus from your lungs.
-Once you have been shown these, you should do these regularly yourself to prevent the mucus building up in your airways and to reduce your risk of getting a chest infection.
+Your doctor may refer you to a respiratory (chest) physiotherapist who will show you how to use airway clearance techniques.
+Once you have been shown these techniques you should do them regularly yourself to prevent the mucus building up in your airways and to reduce your risk of getting a chest infection.